tkw1536/ggman/README.md

 - to be command-line first;
 - to be simple to install, configure and use;
 - to encourage an obvious hierarchical directory structure, but remain fully functional with any directory structure;
-- to remain free of provider-specific code; and
+- to remain free of forge- or provider-specific code; and
 - to not store any repository-specific data outside of the repositories themselves (enabling the user to switch back to only git at any point).

 ## Setting up and using 'ggman'